 I’m thankful for my relationship with Christian, I really believe we have something special and will build a wonderful life together.
-I’m very thankful for Nathan, our marriage counselor for helping me see what we have and work through my doubt about marriage and family issues.
+I’m very thankful for our marriage counselor.
 I’m thankful for my sister Anna for keeping me laughing or crying with me.
 I’m thankful for my sister in law Charity for being another person to laugh with and talk with.
-I’m thankful for my employer for keeping a paycheck coming in even with work being shut down and for keeping me safely working from home.
+I’m thankful for my employer for keeping a paycheck coming in even with work being shut down.

 - One word to describe the year

 Challenging.
 This year has challenged me emotionally, spiritually and mentally.
 It has challenged my relationships, my plans for the future, my viewpoints on many things.
 But if we’re being challenged than there is opportunity for growth and I think I’ve grown a lot this year.